Community Treatment Order

 Do I have to stick to the conditions of a CTO?

 No, but if you don’t you could be detained in hospital under the Mental Health Act.
-However, you can only be detained in hospital if your doctor deems that you require medical treatment in hospital for your mental disorder if there is risk to your health or safety or the safety of someone else if you remain in the community.
+However, you can only be detained in hospital if your doctor deems that you require medical treatment in hospital for your mental disorder and there would be a risk of harm to your own health or safety or to other persons if you were not recalled to hospital.

 If you’re brought into hospital, your doctor has 72 hours to decide whether to end your CTO and detain you in hospital for treatment or discharge you back into the community under your existing CTO.